robinmoisson/staticrypt/README.md

 ## CLI

 Staticrypt is available through npm as a CLI, install with `npm install -g staticrypt` (with or without the `-g` flag).
+If without the `-g` flag, you can call the command with `npx staticrypt ...`.

 ### Example usage